-"Let no child be left behind
+"Let no child be left behind"

 - sounds a bit like a government slogan for a new education initiative doesn't it!
 But it's the phrase which first wells up in my mind when it considers how to teach children Spanish.
 In language teaching, you see, once key information has passed a pupil by, it is highly unlikely they will ever get it back - and worse, missing information puts them on the 'slippery slope' towards low achievement and the inevitable lack of interest in the subject.

+And whose fault was that?!
+Clue: not the pupil's.
 Right.
 So to maximise the effect of their Spanish teaching the teacher has to keep all the pupils interested if possible.
 But how?
 Here are some of my top tips based on my 23 years as a Spanish teacher and curriculum designer:

+And I'm just going to add to that: be organised and be consistent too!
 I'm very big on keeping lessons simple when teaching children Spanish.
 In fact, it drives me crazy when I see a massive jump in Spanish level which the kids obviously cannot handle.
 Well, of course they can't!
 They need to progress on a step-by-step basis, with new language carefully and thoughtfully introduced to them.
 I repeat again: it's not the fault of the pupil if they suddenly get left behind.

 Following on from what I say above, maintaining a controlled structure is essential.
 That doesn't mean the pupils have to be short of creative opportunities.
 Indeed, quite the contrary: it's the very structure they are provided with which allows for them to express themselves further - expanding their Spanish as they do so - without ever deviating far from the curriculum's core content.
 When I designed the three Speekee Spanish curriculums I spent a great deal of time considering how much Spanish could be introduced and at what moments, bearing in mind too that flexibility for the learner was a constant watchword.